avanderw/avanderw.github.io/about.md

 ---

 Hey, I'm Andrew.
-I am stupidly powerful and act as a exceptional catalyst.
+I am an exceptional catalyst and am stupidly powerful.
 What you see is what you get... and I get shit done!

-I love
+I love programming, my family and games.
-Programming
-My dogs
-My family
+I started programming on a XT writing BASIC.
+I work in IT serving the needs of others.

 Thankful